vijayrajpanchall/matic-docs/docs/zkEVM/index.md

 ## Polygon zkEVM Status

-You can check the live status of Polygon zkEVM network using the following links for Mainnet Beta and Public Testnet. <Glossary type="popover" text="Some text" definition="Here is the definition."/>
+You can check the live status of Polygon zkEVM network using the following links for Mainnet Beta and Public Testnet.

 - **Mainnet Beta &rarr;** https://status.zkevm-rpc.com
 - **Public Testnet &rarr;** https://status.zkevm-test.net